COVID-19 in our Community

 What are the symptoms of COVID-19?

-Symptoms of COVID-19 appear within two to 14 days after exposure and include fever, sore throat, cough, diarrhea, and shortness of breath.
+Symptoms of COVID-19 appear within two to 14 days after exposure and include fever, sore throat, cough, diarrhea,¬†shortness of breath, or diarrhea.

 What should I do if I have symptoms?

-If you are experiencing fever, cough, or shortness of breath,¬†please call the Tahoe Forest Health System COVID-19 Hotline at (530) 582-3450, from 9am - 4pm, 7 days a week.¬†For all other questions related to COVID-19, please contact your county health department:
+If you are experiencing fever, cough, shortness of breath, or diarrhea,¬†please call the Tahoe Forest Health System COVID-19 Hotline at (530) 582-3450, from 9am - 4pm, 7 days a week.¬†For all other questions related to COVID-19, please contact your county health department:

 - Nevada County Public Health: (833) 342-5211